The Difference Between a Safari and

 Planning a Safari Shouldn't Be a Gamble

-Most travelers don’t know who to trust or if they’ll even see the wildlife they dreamed of.
-At Akagera Safari, we know the frustration of leaving the park without seeing what you came for.
+Most travelers don’t know whom to trust or if they’ll see the wildlife they dreamed of.
+At Akagera Safari, we understand the frustration of leaving Akagera National Park without seeing what you came for.

 1. Share your dream safari with us.